EternityForest/THUNDERWARS/README.md

 ## Design Principles

+### Repeatability

+Computers execute instructions the same way every time.
+Change the code, and the machine obeys just as reliably as before.

+The human brain does not work that way.
+We forget.
+We make mistakes on tasks we’ve mastered.
+We may need weeks or months to learn or break a  habit.

+Checklists and procedures bridge this gap.
+They give us repeatability, making actions less dependent on memory or mood.

+They give us controllability, allowing us to reconfigure our future behavior as just by writing a few words on a page.

+They make experimentation possible: we can test a new method today, and if it works, preserve it for tomorrow.

+They make new tasks approachable: what was once foreign becomes routine when we have a map to guide us.

+And perhaps most importantly, they give us a contrast that reminds us of the limits.

+When a problem resists procedure, when something about it seems bigger than words can capture, we recognize it as a signal to adapt, improvise, or rethink — instead of stumbling blindly into hazard.

 ### Extreme Consistency

 The system depends on an unwavering review rhythm — at minimum **Dawn**, **Dusk**, and **Weekly** (**SWORDPOINT**) reviews.